Florida Probate Administration

 Even if an estate meets all of the other requirements, summary administration may not be the best course of action.
 Factors that may lead you to choose formal administration include (but are not limited to) the presence of creditors of the estate, multiple beneficiaries, assets in other jurisdictions, likelihood of contests, objections, or disputes, homestead issues, federal, state, and local tax matters, elective share matters, etc.

-Ancillary Administration is a probate process that is conducted in a state other than the state in which the decedent died.
-Florida court cannot authorize the transfer of title to assets outside of it's borders.
-Therefore, an order must be obtained from the court in which such out-of-state property is located.
+Ancillary Administration is a probate process that is conducted in a state other than the state in which the decedent resided.
+Probate administration must be completed in each state in which a decedent owned property.
 It is "ancillary" because it occurs at same time and in addition to Formal Administration in the decedent's home state.

 For example, if a resident of Alabama dies owning a condominium in Pensacola Beach, Florida, Formal Probate Administration will be conducted in Alabama and Ancillary Administration will be conducted in the Florida.